 Adjacent to the library, Scott Plaza is named in memory of Dr. Joseph Scott who was head of the Department of Biology from 1918 to 1946.

 Shields Residence Hall (1999)

-This three-story building houses 155 students in suite-style living units and is located directly behind the Campus Center.
+This three-story building houses 155 students in suite-style living units and is located next to Bica Ross Residence Hall.
 It was named in honor of Dr. Clifford D. '43 and Mrs. Betty (Hatton '44) Shields.